MarkPearlCoZa/Blog_General/_posts/2015-05-09-Frustrations-In-Learning.md

 #### Speak to people who are on the same journey

-I spoke to several developers who had the same issues as me before I attempted changing keyboards.
+I spoke to several developers who had the same issues as mine before I attempted changing keyboards.
+I also watched several youtube reviews from developers on various keyboards.
 Their feedback gave me hope.
 They had been down the same road and succeeded, I could relate with themand respected their insights.
 This is why I feel things like [Team Tourism](http://blog.markpearl.co.za/Team-Tourism) are so important - they give you hope you could not get on your own.

 #### You gain deep insights from doing